Tunnel construction: Sprayed concrete techniques

 The New Austrian Tunneling Method (NATM) was developed in the 1960s and is the best known of a number of engineering practices that use calculated and empirical measurements to provide safe support to the tunnel lining.
 The main idea of this method is to use the geological stress of the surrounding rock mass to stabilize the tunnel, by allowing a measured relaxation and stress reassignment into the surrounding rock to prevent full loads becoming imposed on the supports.
 Based on geotechnical measurements, an optimal cross section is computed.
 The excavation is protected by a layer of sprayed concrete, commonly referred to as shotcrete.
 Other support measures can include steel arches, rock bolts and mesh.
 Technological developments in sprayed concrete technology have resulted in steel and polypropylene fibres being added to the concrete mix to improve lining strength.
 This creates a natural load-bearing ring, which minimizes the rock's deformation.

 Illowra Battery utility tunnel, Port Kembla.
 One of many bunkers south of Sydney.

 By special monitoring the NATM method is flexible, even at surprising changes of the geomechanical rock consistency during the tunneling work.
 The measured rock properties lead to appropriate tools for tunnel strengthening.
 In the last decades also soft ground excavations up to 10 km became usual.

 Pipe jacking

 In pipe jacking, hydraulic jacks are used to push specially made pipes through the ground behind a TBM or shield.
 This method is commonly used to create tunnels under existing structures, such as roads or railways.
 Tunnels constructed by pipe jacking are normally small diameter bores with a maximum size of around 3.2 m.

 Box jacking

 Box jacking is similar to pipe jacking, but instead of jacking tubes, a box-shaped tunnel is used.
 Jacked boxes can be a much larger span than a pipe jack, with the span of some box jacks in excess of 20 m.
 A cutting head is normally used at the front of the box being jacked, and spoil removal is normally by excavator from within the box.
 Recent developments of the Jacked Arch and Jacked deck have enabled longer and larger structures to be installed to close accuracy.
-The 126m long 20m clear span underpass below the high speed rail lines at Cliffsend in Kent, UK.